Spatial Indexing Internals

 Execution Checklist:

-DuckDB’s spatial indexing prioritizes execution-time vectorization over persistent index structures.
+DuckDB’s spatial indexing prioritizes execution-time vectorization and supports persistent R-tree structures for high-selectivity workloads.
 By aligning storage locality, memory allocation, and serialization formats, engineers can achieve sub-second spatial query performance at scale.
 Continuous monitoring of EXPLAIN ANALYZE metrics and strict adherence to WKB normalization boundaries prevent degenerate query plans in production.